InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/index.md

 ## Kind of tokens

 * Access Tokens, like a session, used to secure API calls
-* Refresh Tokens, like a password, used to get new access token
+* Refresh Tokens, like a password, used to get a new access token

 ## JWT (JSON Web Token)

 * Not the only kind of token supported by OAuth
 * JWT is the most popular
-* Pronounced like the english word "jot"
+* Pronounced like the English word "jot"
 * Lightweight tokens passed in HTTP headers & query strings
 * Encoded as JSON
 * Encrypted, signed, or neither